 […] soaks the dark soil.

 It is penetrating the earth.
 The soil, which represents life and prosperity is becoming stained with death.
 The sixteen million men have not been selected for a higher purpose.
 They are deployed onto the field of battle and begin, “killing…and killing / and killing.”
-Sandburg chose to repeat this word three times in an effort to show how long and how widespread the death truly was.
-Not only was it their blood being spilt but they were responsible for a great deal of death as well.
+Sandburg chose to repeat this word three times in an effort to show how long and how widespread death truly was.
+Not only was it their blood being spilled but they were responsible for a great deal of death as well.

 […]cry back to them,